Find Your Tour

 Permit Costs

-• Sagarmatha National Park Permit: USD 30 per person.
+• Sagarmatha National Park Permit: USD 30 per person

-Rental Equipment Costs
+Equipment Rental Costs

-• Sleeping Bag: USD 2 per day
+• Sleeping Bag: USD 2/day

-• Down Jacket: USD 2 per day
+• Down Jacket: USD 2/day

-• Walking Poles: USD 1 per day
+• Trekking Poles: USD 1/day

-• Mini Spikes: USD 1 per day
+• Mini Spikes: USD 1/day

-Complimentary Services from Himalayan Adventure Intl Treks
+Complimentary Services from Himalayan Adventure International Treks

 • Trekking Map